Screen#

 print [VEX] on screen ▶

-The robot’s screen shows the word VEX in Mono 40 font in the upper left corner.
+A screenshot of the robot’s screen shows the word VEX in Mono 40 font printed in white in the upper left corner.

-The set print precision block sets the precision formatting used for displaying numbers on the robot’s screen.
+The set print precision on screen block sets the precision formatting used for displaying numbers on the robot’s screen.
 This print precision will apply to all subsequently printed numbers.

 set print precision stack block#